unkn0wnNX/Unkn0wn/README.md

-# Unkn0wn_Switch
+# Unkn0wn_Switch_Pack
 ⚙️ Nintendo Switch Modding Pack by Unkn0wn

-This repository contains useful files and tools for a modded Nintendo Switch.
+This repository contains perfect files and tools for a modded Nintendo Switch.
 Created and tested by Unkn0wn.

+for safe usage of this pack take a look on the video for setting up emummc

 ---

 ✅ Firmware Compatibility

-Compatible with firmware versions: 19.0 to 20.1
+Compatible with firmware versions: 19.0 to 20.3

 Tested on: Switch V1 (SysMMC & EmuMMC)

-Stable version: 19.1
+✅Stable version: 19.1

-⚠️ Known bugs with 20.1.5

-❌ DO NOT update to 20.2 or 20.3 – not supported and may cause issues
+⚠️Can bug on Version 20.3

 ---

 📦 What's Included

-🔧 Core Tools

 Latest Atmosphère